lbelzile/longevity/README.md

     extending Northrop and Coleman (2014)
--   [x] nonparametric maximum likelihood estimate of the distribution function with arbitrary truncation and censoring using the EM algorithm of Turnbull (1976).
+-   [x] nonparametric maximum likelihood estimate of the distribution function with arbitrary truncation and censoring using the EM algorithm of Turnbull (1976) - C++ implementation.

 **TODO** list:

--   C++ implementation of the nonparametric MLE for the distribution function of Turnbull (1976)
 -   profile likelihood for generalized Pareto (endpoint)
 -   uncertainty for diagnostic plots (via bootstrap)
+-   survival and hazard curves
 -   local hazard models (with associated plots)
 -   bootstrap *p*-values for nested models (`anova`)
 -   unit tests